gwu-libraries/sfm-ui/docs/collections.rst

 <https://dev.twitter.com/streaming/overview/request-parameters#follow>`_ for
 more information.

+- Note: The Twitter UI does not provide a way to look up the numeric ID for a user account.
+You can use the twitter ID converter websites, such as `https://tweeterid.com <https://tweeterid.com/>`_, for this purpose.

 **Location** collects tweets that were geolocated within specific parameters, based on a bounding box made using the southwest and northeast corner coordinates.
 See the `location parameter documentation